-[Individual Song from any source, or a Medley from Harmony Marketplace]

-(List all cleared songs you possibly may use in the contest; use as many additional sheets as necessary.)
+Contest Entry Form, (continued) Song Selection I [Individual Song from any source, or a Medley from Harmony Marketplace] (List all cleared songs you possibly may use in the contest; use as many additional sheets as necessary.)
 (Use the following form for any songs acquired from the Marketplace; use the form on next page for a medley from another source and all song(s) in the medley.)
 If acquired from BHS Harmony Marketplace - Product # or Arrangement # Song 1 (Title): Arranger(s): Preceding is sufficient for Marketplace songs.
-If song acquired from a source other than Harmony Marketplace, provide Title and Arranger above and the following: Composer(s)/Lyricist(s) Copyright Owner(s): Copyright Date (yyyy): Date of Permission to Arrange (mm/yyyy), if applicable: Is this song a medley?
+If song acquired from a source other than Harmony Marketplace, provide Title and Arranger above and the following: Composer(s)/Lyricist(s) Copyright Owner(s): Copyright Date (yyyy): Is this song a medley?
 No Yes If it is a medley from Other Source, use the medley form.
 If acquired from BHS Harmony Marketplace - Product # or Arrangement # Song 2 (Title): Arranger(s): Preceding is sufficient for Marketplace songs.
-If song acquired from a source other than Harmony Marketplace, provide Title and Arranger above and the following: Composer(s)/Lyricist(s) Copyright Owner(s): Copyright Date (yyyy): Date of Permission to Arrange (mm/yyyy), if applicable: Is this song a medley?
+If song acquired from a source other than Harmony Marketplace, provide Title and Arranger above and the following: Composer(s)/Lyricist(s) Is this song a medley?
 No Yes If it is a medley from Other Source, use the medley form.
 If acquired from BHS Harmony Marketplace - Product # or Arrangement # Song 3 or (Title): Arranger(s): Preceding is sufficient for Marketplace songs.
-IF song acquired from a source other than Harmony Marketplace, provide Title and Arranger above and the following: Composer(s)/Lyricist(s) Copyright Owner(s): Copyright Date (yyyy): Date of Permission to Arrange (mm/yyyy), if applicable: Is this song a medley?
+IF song acquired from a source other than Harmony Marketplace, provide Title and Arranger above and the following: Composer(s)/Lyricist(s) Copyright Owner(s): Copyright Date (yyyy): Is this song a medley?
 No Yes If it is a medley from Other Source, use the medley form.